Teuku Rifnu Wikana

-Teuku Rifnu Wikana (born August 3, 1980) is an Indonesian actor of Acehnese descent.
+Teuku Rifnu Wikana (born 3 August 1980) is an Indonesian actor of Acehnese descent.
 He became famous after starring in the films 9 Naga and Mendadak Dangdut in 2006.
-He was born in Pematangsiantar, North Sumatera.
+He was born in Pematangsiantar, North Sumatra.

 Career

 He began his career as an actor in the theater in 2004.
 He has starred in many films, including Mendadak Dangdut, Maaf, Saya Menghamili Istri Anda, Laskar Pelangi, Habibie & Ainun, Sang Penari, Merah Putih, Mengejar Matahari, Belenggu, and others.
 He starred in Negeri Tanpa Telinga with Lukman Sardi in 2014.